 If you do like football, then the Philippines is without doubt the worst place in the world to watch it.
-Most of Asia certainly loves football, but The Philippines is very different to their neighbours.
-They are heavily influenced by American culture, especially basketball, which was introduced to Filipinos by US troops during numerous military operations over here.
+Most of Asia certainly loves football, but The Philippines is very different to its neighbours.
+They are heavily influenced by American culture, especially basketball, which was introduced to Filipinos by US troops during numerous military operations over here, and during the American colonisation in the 20th century.
 Since then, the Philippines has adopted basketball as it’s national sport and you can’t walk down a street without seeing a basketball hoop somewhere.

 Watching Football in Cebu

-I have previously mentioned Urban Cellar in my list of 50 things to Do in Cebu, and it is one of the only places to watch football in Cebu.
+I have previously mentioned Urban Cellar in my list of 50 things to Do in Cebu, and it is one of few places to watch football in Cebu.
 Urban Cellar is an English owned bar in Talamban, serving English food (done in a Filipino style) and showing English and European football games on a huge screen.
-If you want to watch football here though, go early to avoid standing, as there aren’t a huge amount of seats inside and it can get pretty crowded for the big games (I had a terrible seat for Arsenal vs Liverpool last season).
+If you want to watch football here though, go early to avoid standing, as there aren’t a huge amount of seats inside and it can get pretty crowded for the big games.
 You will usually find some local football fans in here, along with expats, and there’s a pretty good atmosphere.
-I was here for the FA Cup final and this is now my first choice of places to watch football.
+I was here for the FA Cup final a few years ago and got a bit emotional!

-I’ve never actually watched football at this bar, but potentially it could also be a good alternative to the two above.
+I’ve been to this bar many times although not to watch football, but it could also be a good alternative to the two above.
 Again, it is also located in the exact same spot in Talamban as the other two bars (why are the only bars that show football all so close together?).
-I would say that out of the three, Euro Hub serves the best food and I would recommend the milkshakes.
+I would say that out of the three, Euro Hub and Emerald Isle serve the better food (euro Hub now has a clay oven for proper pizzas) and I would recommend their milkshakes.
 It’s a mix of European-themed dishes (as the name suggests) and they also serve filipino food to keep your filipina girlfriend/date happy.

-If you’re feeling lazy to go out or your game isn’t shown anywhere, you can use streaming sites like Wiziwig and various others, although I have had a mixed bag with streaming games as my internet connection is diabolical (as are all internet connections in the Philippines).
-You should also be prepared for the kick off times – 7:45pm in England is 2:45am here (or 3:45am when the clocks go forward), so watching football in Cebu is certainly anything but simple.
+If you’re feeling lazy to leave your condo or your game isn’t shown on TV, you can use various streaming sites instead, however the internet here is usually very slow, so this is definitely not recommended.
+You should also be prepared for the kick off times – 7:45pm in England is 2:45am here (or 3:45am when the clocks go forward), so be prepared to stay up late for midweek or Champions League games!